 If you wish to join us, please take a few minutes to answer these questions in an email, and we’ll take it from there!

-1. Why you would like to volunteer with us?
+1. Why you would like to help us?

 2. When could you come, and how long would you like to stay?